radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-2-0.md

 - [API-3383,SQ-791]: Added support for "." in naming context names.
 - [API-3411]: Added the client id property to the template for Microsoft Entra ID data sources.
 - [API-3412,SQ-808]: Improvement to allow uploading of certificate files in Classic Control Panel > Settings > Configuration > File Manager.
-- [API-3414,SQ-817]: Multiple Kafka improvements.
-When a user deletes a truststore file, we now update the respective producer properties with the removal of the ssl truststore file and password.
-When producing kafka messages, we now create a new KafkaProducerOp with new properties so we always take the latest properties.

 ## Security Vulnerability Fixes